mnoergaard/petprep_hmc/README.md

 `python3 run.py --bids_dir /data/bids_input --output_dir /data/bids_output --participant_label 01`

-## Output
+## Outputs

-The output will be saved in the specified `--output_dir` following the BIDS Derivatives standard.
-Preprocessed PET data will be stored in the `petprep_hmc` directory in the derivatives directory, along with the estimated motion parameters (confounds) and motion plots.
+The outputs will be saved in the directory specified by `--output_dir` or, if no output directory is specified, in `<bids_dir>/derivatives/petprep_hmc` following the BIDS Derivatives standard.
+Preprocessed PET data along with the estimated motion parameters (confounds) and motion plots will be stored in the output directory.

 ## Installation and Running the Code using Docker